rcornwell/sims/README.md

    * Morton tty Mux for ITS.
    * Knight Kludge mux for ITS.
    * Terminals on KL10 Front End.
+   * DZ11 on KS10.

    * LP10 Line printer.
-   * LP20 Line printer on KL10 Front End.
+   * LP20 Line printer on KL10 Front End, and KS10.

    * IMP networking support for ITS and TENEX.
    * NIA20 networking support for KL10.
    * CH10 networking support for ITS.
+   * CH11 networking support for ITS (KS10).
+   * DUP11 networking support for KS10.

    * 340 Display Station support.
    * III Display support for WAITS.